TianTao1111/Hotel_Recommendations/README.md

 - Travel destination
 - Check-in and check-out dates
 - Number of adults and children
+-
-These inputs control wich data sources are queried and how the results are filtered.
+These inputs control which data sources are queried and how the results are filtered.

 ### 2. Data Collection
 Data is collected from multiple external sources:
 - Web scraping is used to extract hotel information (e.g. price, rating, distance from centrum) from online booking platforms.
 - External APIs are used to retrieve weather information for the selected destination.

 The collected data is raw and heterogeneours, reflecting real-wrold conditions.